-We loved the Wuksachi Lodge in Sequoia National Park for its rustic, woodsy feel and environment.
-We could’ve used an extra day or two at the Tenaya Lodge because it was so nice and comfortable.
+We love the Wuksachi Lodge in Sequoia National Park for its rustic, woodsy feel and environment.
+We really enjoy the Tenaya Lodge because it was so nice and comfortable.
 The John Muir Lodge at Kings Canyon National Park is centrally located and fun.
-But we really enjoy how remote feeling and quiet the Evergreen Lodge.
+But we really enjoy how remote feeling and quiet the Evergreen Lodge at Yosemite is.

 The Evergreen Lodge was clearly built with families in mind, but also is great for couples.
 Personally, I’d love to have a writing retreat to the Evergreen Lodge and just relax and write for days and days, but anyways, playtime areas.
 Check out the map of the property to understand what all we’re talking about here.

 Oh yes, and there in a beautiful pool area with a lounge and even a place to get tasty beverages.
 The atmosphere everywhere, and especially around the pool, is all about fun and relaxation.
 Even though the pool isn’t heated, by early summer and into fall it’s plenty warm to enjoy.